This easy recipe for cheesy grit cakes is a great breakfast pairing with bacon, eggs, or all by their cheesy selves!

 Five minute quick cooking grits are usually either in the cereal aisle near the oatmeal in your grocery store.
 And if you want to go to Grits Heaven, treat yourself to the Pencil Cob Grits from Anson Mills.

-Now, everyone in my multigenerational house loves grits, but I think they all fell a little more head over heels when I gave them a stack of warm grit cakes with a nice dollop of butter melting on the top.
+Now, everyone in my multigenerational house loves grits, but I think they all fell a little more head over heels when I gave them what was basically a stack of tender, buttery grit pancakes!

-We almost didn’t need the bacon and eggs I cooked up to go with them!
+We almost didn’t need the delectable ricotta scrambled eggs I cooked up to go with them.
+ALMOST.

 All of which is to say…hurray for grits!